Anti-Vietnamese sentiment: People's Republic of China

 As China had occupied the Vietnamese people for 1000 years, there has been a long uneasy sentiment towards China by the Vietnamese and vice versa.
-Nonetheless, anti-Vietnamese expressions have been dated back longer in Chinese history, especially following the Lý–Song War, during which the Vietnamese army under Lý Thường Kiệt invaded southern Guangxi and parts of southwestern Guangdong in response to attacks from the Song dynasty.
+Nonetheless, anti-Vietnamese expressions have been dated back longer in Chinese history, especially following the Lý–Song War, during which the Vietnamese army under Lý Thường Kiệt attacks southern Guangxi and parts of southwestern Guangdong in response to invade from the Song dynasty.
 More than 250,000–400,000 troops and civilians died (including massacre of Yongzhou) and more than half of Song troops died during the counteroffensive against Đại Việt.
 Chinese historical sources exaggeratedly stated seven million Vietnamese casualties inflicted by Chinese forces during the retaliatory campaign.
 Brutality against the Vietnamese continued during the Fourth Chinese domination of Vietnam.
 After its independence, the newly founded Lê dynasty waged several wars against Champa, a Chinese-aligned polity to the east of the Khmer Empire.

 During the Sino-Vietnamese War, when China had invaded Vietnam, the Chinese claimed that Vietnamese had invaded them instead and saw the war as self-defense despite being the one who launched the attack.
 The war is still taught in China as a "war of resistance against Vietnamese invasion".

 Recent tensions in the South China Sea have caused more disdain towards the Vietnamese by the Chinese community.
 In retaliation to territorial disputes, a Chinese restaurant in Beijing refused to serve food to Vietnamese tourists, alongside Filipinos and Japanese.
 The feelings are also reciprocated from the latter, not just from disputes but also because of COVID-19.

 Japan

-Vietnamese people in Japan, among one of Japan's largest foreign communities, have expressed concerns about stereotyping and discrimination.
-Japan's Ministry of Public Security says that Vietnamese nationals are the foreign group with the highest rate of crime, and Vietnamese nationals in the country say they have been treated with suspicion and hostility.
+Vietnamese people in Japan, among one of Japan's largest foreign communities, have expressed concerns about stereotyping and discrimination due to the operation of Vietnamese organised crime groups.
+Vietnam's Foreign Ministry stated that Vietnamese representative agencies are cooperating with Japanese authorities in combating crime.